Def Jam Recordings: The Island Def Jam Music Group founding (1998–2000)

 Also in 1999, the label began to distribute releases by Murder Inc. Records, the newly-founded label run by former Def Jam A&R executive and record producer Irv Gotti.
 The label's roster of artists would include Ja Rule, Ashanti and Lloyd, among others.
-The first release from Murder Inc. Records under Def Jam was Ja Rule's debut studio album, Venni Vetti Vecci.
-The album, released June 1, 1999, peaked in the top 3 on the Billboard Top 200 and was certified platinum in America.
+The first release from Murder Inc. under Def Jam was Ja Rule's debut studio album, Venni Vetti Vecci.
+The album, released June 1, 1999, peaked in the top 3 on the Billboard 200 and was certified platinum in America.
+It featured guest appearances from Jay-Z, Ron Isley, and DMX.

+In December 1999, DMX released his third studio album, ...And Then There Was X through Def Jam.
+The album debuted atop the Billboard 200, with close to 700,000 copies sold, making it his third straight album to debut atop the charts.
+The album sold over 4.9 million copies to date, and has been certified five times platinum by the RIAA.

+The following year, it launched another subsidiary, Def Jam South, which focused on Southern rap and distributed releases from labels such as Disturbing tha Peace, whose artist roster included its co-founder Ludacris, Shawnna, Bobby Valentino and Playaz Circle.
+Russell Simmons tapped Houston hip hop legend and former Rap-A-Lot recording artist Scarface as the original head of Def Jam South.

 On October 10, 2000, Def Jam and Murder Inc. released Ja Rule's second studio album, Rule 3:36.
-Anchored by the success of the lead single Between Me and You, the album debuted at number one on the Billboard top 200 and going on to be certified triple platinum in America.
+Anchored by the success of the single Between Me and You, the album topped the Billboard 200 and was certified triple platinum in America.

-The following year, it launched another subsidiary, Def Jam South, which focused on Southern rap and distributed releases from labels such as Disturbing tha Peace, whose artist roster included its co-founder Ludacris, Chingy, Shawnna, Bobby Valentino and Playaz Circle.
-Russell Simmons tapped Houston hip hop legend and former Rap-A-Lot recording artist Scarface as the original head of Def Jam South.